awsdocs/amazon-kendra-developer-guide/doc_source/tutorial-search-metadata-query-kendra.md

 ## Filtering your search results<a name="tutorial-search-metadata-query-kendra-filters"></a>

-You can filter and sort your search results using custom document attributes in the Amazon Kendra search console\.
+You can filter and sort your search results using custom document attributes in the Amazon Kendra console\.
 For more information on how Amazon Kendra processes queries, see [Filtering queries](https://docs.aws.amazon.com/kendra/latest/dg/filtering.html)\.

 ### To filter your search results \(Console\)<a name="tutorial-search-metadata-filter-index-console"></a>